SKaplanOfficial/PyXA/sphinx/source/tutorial/spotlight.rst

 Searching Spotlight
 ===================
-The :class:`XABase.XASpotlight` class allows you to search Spotlight and obtain :class:`XABase.XAPath` references to files.
+The :class:`PyXA.XABase.XASpotlight` class allows you to search Spotlight and obtain :class:`~PyXA.XABase.XAPath` references to files.
 With this, you can easily locate and open files with particular names, containing particular content, or modified on a particular date.
 The examples below show how to carry out such tasks.

 Simple Searches
 ---------------
-To perform a simple term-based file search, instantiate a :class:`XABase.XASpotlight` object and provide a search term as an argument, as seen in the code below.
+To perform a simple term-based file search, instantiate a :class:`~PyXA.XABase.XASpotlight` object and provide a search term as an argument, as seen in the code below.
 This will instruct PyXA to prepare a new Spotlight search, but it won't begin the search until you actually attempt to access the results.
 When you provide a string, integer, or float as a search term, PyXA searches for files where the term appears in their display name, file system name, or text content.
 The search can take some time depending on how many items match the search, but usually completes within a second.
-The results of a search are given as a list of :class:`XABase.XAPath` objects.
+The results of a search are given as a list of :class:`~PyXA.XABase.XAPath` objects.

     >>> import PyXA
     >>> search = PyXA.XASpotlight("Example")